-This lab is located in W139 and contains iMac computers with music-specific and general computing software for student use.
+This lab is in W139 and contains iMac computers with music-specific and general computing software for student use.
 This space doubles as a classroom for music technology courses.
 Please check the schedule on the door before entering the lab to verify that a class is not in session.
-Some instructors will allow students to work during their classes, but always ask before assuming that this is permissible.
+Some instructors will allow students to work during their classes but always ask before assuming this is permissible.

-Any technical issue with computer software or hardware should be promptly reported to the I.T. office or any instructor who teaches a class in the lab.
+Students should report any technical issues with computer software or hardware to the I.T. office or any instructor who teaches a class in the lab.